tomascrespo/pylon-RS232-to-mqtt/README.md

 I want to use some more commands to get some more data, like command *info* or command *pwr* (whithout battery pack number) I also want to use *bat* command in each loop, to get battery cells voltage and temperature published to my MQTT brokker.

+You can see the return of some console commands in [this file](samples/sample_commands.txt)

 ### @todo
 Absolutely all